pyaestk/Tip-Time/README.md

 # Tip-Time
 Building an application that displays the cost of service <br/>
-This is the code-along project
+Note: This is the code-along project